DeepSurrogate/OptionPricing/README.md

 * Simon Scheidegger (Department of Economics, HEC Lausanne, simon.scheidegger@unil.ch)

 ## Instruction
-* Download th git repository and set it in your project working directory.
+* Download or fork the git repository and set it in your project working directory.
 * In your python code, import the surrogate class with: *from source.deepsurrogate import DeepSurrogate*
 * Define model_name *'heston'* or *'bdjm'* to load pre-trained surrogate.
 * Instantiate a surrogate object with:  *surrogate = DeepSurrogate(model_name)*